henrikingo/impress.js/README.md

 WANT TO CONTRIBUTE?
 ---------------------

+For developers, once you've made changes to the code, you should run these commands for testing:

+    npm run build
+    npm run test
+    npm run lint

+Note that running `firefox qunit_test_runner.html` is usually more informative than running `karma` with `npm run test`.
+They both run the same tests.

+More info about the [src/](src/) directory can be found in [src/plugins/README.md](src/plugins/README.md).

 [Upstream impress.js](https://github.com/impress/impress.js/) has its own bureacracy around contributing.
 I welcome pull requests against this fork as well, just submit a PR on github and I'll be happy to look at it :-)

 Note that if, for example, you want to add a new plugin, you should do it against [this fork](https://github.com/henrikingo/impress.js), since upstream impress.js doesn't have a plugin API yet.
 Hopefully one day the progress from this fork will trickle back to upstream repository.